ericdfournier/carb_elec/data/building_permits/README.md

 | na | Normalized address type formatted address information |
 | query_address | Final formatted address string to be submitted to the geocoder |

-Table: permits.panel_ugprades_geocode_arcgis
+## Table: permits.panel_ugprades_geocode_arcgis

-Note: This table contains response information obtained from the ArcGIS geocding service.
+This table contains response information obtained from the ArcGIS geocding service.
 The scope of the permit records covered in this table only includes those for which a valid centroid was missing in the original data.

 | Data Field | Definition |
 |------------|------------|